brooklynrail/brooklynrail-platform/content/people/dineo-seshee-bopape.md

 name: Dineo Seshee Bopape
 first_name: Dineo
 last_name: Bopape
-short_bio: "**Dineo Seshee Bopape** lives and works in Johannesburg, South Africa.
-She was a co-winner of the Artes Mundi 9 prize in 2021, the recipient of a 2010 Columbia University Toby Fund Award, and the winner of 2008 MTN New Contemporaries Award.
-Bopape is known for her use of soil and other organic material as a base for multisensory, multidimensional work that connects deeply with the earth.
-In addition to her packed earth installations, the artist also works with drawing, video, and sound to create a rich practice connecting to memory, belonging, and place.
-Bopape’s works have been shown in numerous solo exhibitions around the world, most recently at MoMA, New York (2023) and Pirelli HangarBicocca, Milan."
+short_bio: "**Dineo Seshee Bopape** was born in the year of the golden rooster, 1981 on a Sunday.
+If she were Ghanaian, her name would be akosua/akos for short.
+Bopape lives in Southern Africa.
+She has shown her work internationally in numerous solo exhibitions, most recently in 2022 at Pirelli HangarBicocca, Milan; Ocean Space, Venice; and Secession, Vienna, and in 2021 at Institute for Contemporary Art at Virginia Commonwealth University, Richmond.
+She co-represented South Africa at the Venice Biennial in 2019. "
 portraits:
   - media: 2023/08/dineo-seshee-bopape
 website: https://seshee.blogspot.com/